-On Dec.
-14, 1799, a doctor was called to Mount Vernon, the home of George Washington.
-The former president had fallen ill, and was suffering from a fever and a sore throat and was finding it hard to breathe.
+On December 14, 1799, a doctor was called to Mount Vernon, the home of George Washington.
+The former president had fallen ill, was suffering from a fever and a sore throat, and had difficulty breathing.

 Immediately the doctor jumped into action, knowing he had to get the infection out of Washington’s body as fast as possible.
 To do so, he enlisted the help of Mount Vernon’s caretaker, George Rawlins, who was particularly well-versed in a popular medicinal treatment at the time known as bloodletting.